-where ts is the date of first confirmed case in the county of the transit system; l is the incubation lag; tc and tf are the cliff and floor point; and rc and rf are the response intervals.
+where ts is the date of first confirmed case in the county of the transit system; l is the incubation lag; tc and tb are the cliff and base point; and rc and rb are the response intervals relative to the base point and cliff point, respectively.
 A positive response interval means that the transit users responded earlier than the epidemic spread; the larger the value is, the earlier the transit users responded relative to the onset of the spread of the virus.
-The cliff response interval indicates transit users’ awareness while the floor version indicates the response time (a negative floor response interval that is large in magnitude, for example, indicates that public transit reached its minimum level long after the first confirmed case in the county).
+The cliff response interval indicates transit users’ awareness while the base version indicates the response time.
+For example, a negative base response interval that is large in magnitude indicates that public transit reached its minimum level long after the first confirmed case in the county.

 Change in daily transit demand dynamics

 The analyses based on the average daily transit demand shows the coarse-grained temporal variation among different transit systems.
 Transit demand dynamics within each day can also change during a pandemic.
-For example, Fig 3 below shows changes in transit demand by hour before (blue) and during COVID (orange) for the New York City subway.
+For example, Fig 3 shows changes in transit demand by hour before (orange) and during COVID (blue) for the New York City subway.
 The higher and peaky curve is a typical US daily travel demand pattern, with morning and afternoon peak demand periods corresponding to commuting to and from work (for the “standard”, nine-to-five work day), respectively.
 In contrast, the COVID demand curve indicates not only lower demand, but less pronounced peak demand periods.

-Fig 1.
-MTA New York City Subway hourly transit demand curves (blue: typical curve; orange: COVID curve)
+Fig 3.
+MTA New York City Subway hourly transit demand curves (blue: COVID curve; orange: typical curve)

-We utilize the shape analysis technique of ordinary Procrustes analysis to measure differences between hourly travel demand during and before the COVID pandemic, and weekday versus weekend demand during the pandemic.
-This involves measuring the transformations required to superimposing the two curves.
+We use the shape analysis technique of ordinary Procrustes analysis to measure differences between hourly travel demand during and before the COVID pandemic, and also weekday versus weekend demand during the pandemic.
+This involves measuring the transformations required to superimpose the two curves.
 In traditional Procrustes analysis for arbitrary shapes, these transformations are panning, scaling, and rotating [36].
 In the case of one-dimensional curves, only scaling is appropriate.
-We use a stretch factor p as a multiplier to fit two curves so that their Procrustes distance is minimized:
+We introduce a stretch factor p as a multiplier to fit two curves so that their Procrustes distance is minimized: